-Because of the potential risk to our people, the public and the environment, our President and CEO, COO, EVPs and other key senior leaders are immediately informed of all high potential near misses, recordable injury events and serious incidents entered into our EMIS.
+Because of the potential risk to our people, the public and the environment, our Executive Committee are immediately informed of all high potential near misses, recordable injury events and serious incidents entered into our EMIS.
 This reflects the critical importance of HSE at Vermilion.
 Lost time incidents and serious events are also reported to all staff throughout the company, with a focus on key learnings and prevention.